aniketpant/immoral/README.md

 # Immoral

-A spunky clean flexible no-forced-design modal library
+A spunky clean flexible no-forced-design modal library.

 ## Getting Started
 Download the [production version][min] or the [development version][max].